7 Strategies to Practice Stair Climbing with Your Child

 According to the CDC, between the ages of 2 and 3 your child should be able to safely go up and down the stairs on his/her feet while holding onto support (whether it be holding onto your hand or the railing).
 By age 3, most children should be able to alternate their feet on the steps (one foot on each step) without using the rail.
 Mastering these skills are highly dependent on the age your child mastered previous gross motor skills, so if your child was delayed with walking or has always seemed to struggle with their balance or coordination, stair skills may take longer to master.
 Keep in mind that consistent practice is the easiest way to master any gross motor skill, but just going up and down the stairs at home a million time is not very motivating for anyone.

-So, try the following 7 tips to help get your little one ready for the stairs — you can start these skills as early as 15-18 months, or about 3-6 months after your child has mastered walking.
+So, try the following 7 tips to help get your little one ready for the stairs — you can start these skills as early as 15-18 months (about 3-6 months after your child has mastered walking).

 1. Start with a curb or low stepping stool.

-Start with only ONE step that is at a lower height than a normal step can be a great way for your child to gain strength, balance, body awareness, and confidence for a flight of stairs.
+Start with only one step - one at a lower height than a normal step.
+This can be a great way for your child to gain strength, balance, body awareness, and confidence for a bigger flight of stairs.
 Curbs and toddler step stools are usually a great place to begin.
 Start with letting them hold one or both of your hands and gradually work toward reducing your level of assistance.

 2. Practice stepping over an obstacle.